What needs to be considered for a successful CRM comparison?

 Pay attention to which service and support the CRM providers offer you for what price.
 Especially when migrating data, workshops or employee training, you will be grateful for the help of professionals.
 Continuing webinars or jour fixes with your final CRM provider will also help you.
 This will keep the system and your employees up to date in the long term.

-Also interesting: In what format do you receive your data after a termination?
+Also interesting in this regard: In which format do they receive your data after a termination?
 If you want to change.

 Good luck with CRM comparison!